 This directory provides sample application tests which aid in the testing a newly built RTEMS environment, a new BSP, or as starting points for the development of an application using the RTEMS executive.
-They are discussed in Chapter 3 [Sample Applications], page 15.
+They are discussed in ::ref::Sample Applications.